docker/docs/docker-for-windows/index.md

 ### Kubernetes

-**Kubernetes is only available in Docker for Windows 18.02 CE Edge.** Kubernetes upport is not included in Docker for Windows 18.02 CE Stable.
+**Kubernetes is only available in Docker for Windows 18.02 CE Edge.** Kubernetes support is not included in Docker for Windows 18.02 CE Stable.

 To find out more about Stable and Edge channels and how to switch between them, see [General configuration](/docker-for-windows/#general).